Dzsek/pretense/README.md

 |Engineers|200kg|1000|1 minute|30 minutes*|
 |MANPADS|900kg|500|20 minutes|30 minutes|

->*Note that Capture and Engineer squads do not require extraction if they were deployed in accordance with their mission
+>Note: Capture and Engineer squads do not require extraction if they were deployed in accordance with their mission

 ### 2.3 CSAR (Combat search and rescue)